chimeszn/alx-low_level_programming/0x0F-function_pointers/README.md

 the function int_index returns the index of the first element for ehich the cmp function does not return 0 If no element matches, it returns 1
 If size <= 0, it returns -1

+4. 3-calc.h - a header file containing all function prototypes and data structures used in writing the "3-" programs

+5. 3-op_functions.c - contains functions that calculate arithmetic operations

+6. 3-get_op_func.c - function pointer that returns the pointer of the arithmetic functions

+7. 3-main.c - entry point